parekhjigar/Employee-management-flask/README.md

 ### Granting access to our user

 	`mysql> GRANT ALL PRIVILEGES ON emp_db . * TO 'em_admin'@'localhost';`

+#### Make sure you set the FLASK_CONFIG and FLASK_APP environment variables before running the app

 ## Models- Employee, Department and Role

+Model is a representation of a database table in code.

 ### Installing Flask-Login

+For user management and handle logging in, logging out, and user sessions wherein the Employee model will inherit from Flask-Login's UserMixin class.

 #### For user management and handle logging in, logging out, and user sessions.

 	`$ pip install flask-login`

-### Installing flask-migrate
+## Installing flask-migrate

-#### Migrations allow us to manage changes we make to the models, and propagate these changes in the database.
+Migrations allow us to manage changes we make to the models, and propagate these changes in the database.

 	`$ pip install flask-migrate`

-### Create Migration Repository
+#### Create Migration Repository

 	`$ flask db init`

+This will create a "migrations" directory in the main directory

+	`
+	└── migrations
+	    ├── README
+	    ├── alembic.ini
+	    ├── env.py
+	    ├── script.py.mako
+	    └── versions
+	`
 #### Creating first migration

 	`$ flask db migrate`